wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 $ 3
 location to transfer data full path or NA
 $ NA
-Is motion correction needed and input files are tiff(y/n)
+Is motion correction needed (type y for MotionCor2 /type SBgrid for motioncor2)
 $ y
 which pixel size in Angstroms
 $ 4.603